dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 The authors wish to thank CZ.NIC, in particular Tomas Gavenciak, for many useful discussions on binary formats, compression and packet matching.
-Also Jan Vcelak and Wouter Wijngaards for discussions on name compression.
+Also Jan Vcelak and Wouter Wijngaards for discussions on name compression and Paul Hoffman for a detailed review of the document and the C-DNS CDDL.

-Thanks to Robert Edmonds, Paul Hoffman and Jerry Lundström for review.
+Thanks also to Robert Edmonds and Jerry Lundström for review.

 Also, Miek Gieben for [mmark](https://github.com/miekg/mmark)

 # Changelog
+draft-ietf-dnsop-dns-capture-format-01

+* Many editorial improvements by Paul Hoffman
+* Included discussion of malformed packet handling
+* Improved Appendix C on Comparison of Binary Formats
+* Now using C-DNS field names in the tables in section 8
+* A handful of new fields included (CDDL updated)
+* Timestamps now include optional picoseconds
+* Added details of block statistics

 draft-ietf-dnsop-dns-capture-format-00

 * Changed dnstap.io to dnstap.info